From Procedures, Objects, Actors, Components, Services, to Agents -- A Comparative Analysis of the History and Evolution of Programming Abstractions: Coupling Flexibility

 Web services also offer analog coordination mechanisms, also named {\em choreography}.
-The Web Services Choreography Description Language (WS-CDL) has been initially defined with this intent by the W3C\footnote{The World Wide Web Consortium standard \cite{w3c}.}, but it has been replaced by the BPEL (Business Process Execution Language) and BPNM (Business Process Model and Notation) standards \cite{bpel13}.\footnote{We will not detail here the characteristics of services and Web services, which are the subject of standards and numerous technical specifications (see, e.g. \cite{webservices} and \cite{bookpapazoglouwebservices}, as well as \cite{paynewebservicesagents08} for an agent perspective on web services) because that would be the subject of another article.}.
+The Web Services Choreography Description Language (WS-CDL) has been initially defined with this intent by the W3C (World Wide Web Consortium standard \cite{w3c}).
+It has since been replaced by the BPEL (Business Process Execution Language) and BPMN (Business Process Model and Notation) standards \cite{bpel13}.
+(We will not detail here the characteristics of services and Web services, which are the subject of standards and numerous technical specifications, because that would be the subject of another article.
+See, e.g. \cite{webservices} and \cite{bookpapazoglouwebservices}, as well as \cite{paynewebservicesagents08} for an agent perspective on web services.)

+Table~\ref{table:flexibilite:couplage} summarizes the evolution of coupling according to the 2 main facets: structure and communication, the latter one with its 3 sub-facets: designation of the receiver(s), data transfer mode, and temporal coupling (synchronization).